-Expats moving to Costa Rica will find a small, popular tourist destination known for its year-round tropical climate, impressive natural scenery (including rainforests, beaches, canyons and volcanos) and great quality of life.
-In fact, not only do expats enjoy a good quality of life, they may even live a bit longer by relocating to Costa Rica, as the country has one of the highest life expectancies in the world.
+Expats flock to Costa Rica to enjoy an excellent quality of life in this beautiful environment.
+In fact, not only do expats enjoy a good quality of life, but they may even expect to live a bit longer by relocating to Costa Rica, as the country has one of the highest life expectancies in the world.

-Expats in Costa Rica are sure to come across plenty of British and American retirees and tourists.
-It is estimated that more than 30,000 US retirees call the tiny country home, drawn to this stable democracy’s affordable healthcare, low cost of living, excellent climate and spectacular views.
+Expats in Costa Rica are sure to come across plenty of British and American retirees drawn to this stable democracy’s affordable healthcare, low cost of living, excellent climate, friendly locals and spectacular views.
+Roughly 10 percent of Costa Rica's population is made up of foreigners.

 Costa Rica’s healthcare is top quality, particularly in San José’s private hospitals, and as a result, it is a popular medical tourism destination.
-Residents are required to subscribe to Costa Rican social security via monthly contributions, giving them access to free public healthcare.
-Many expats also take out a private insurance policy as well as use a mix of both public and private healthcare.
+Residents are required to subscribe to Costa Rican social security via monthly contributions, giving them and their spouse access to free public healthcare.
+Many expats also take out a private insurance policy and use a mix of both public and private healthcare.

 Capital city: San José

-Geography: Costa Rica lies on the Central American Isthmus, the narrow strip of land between the Pacific Ocean and the Caribbean Sea linking North- and South America.
-Bordered by Nicaragua in the north and Panama in the south, it also has a number of islands in the surrounding waters.
-The landscape is comprised of peaks and volcanos, as well as lower plains and forests.
+Geography: Costa Rica lies on the Central American Isthmus, the narrow strip of land between the Pacific Ocean and the Caribbean Sea linking North and South America.
+The landscape comprises peaks and volcanos, as well as lower plains and forests.

 Political system: Unitary presidential constitutional republic